justingrant94/projec2-Bobs-Burger/README.md

 **Future Improvements
 **

-**1.** Work a little more on the CSS, jazz things up some more.
+**1.** Work a little more on the CSS, improve the styling.
 **2.** Creating another page for a game, to add engagement, something like a pair game where you have to match the tiles could have been a nice addition.

 **Wins & Key Learnings**

-1. As the first project that I have worked on, it was extremely enjoyable as there were some gaps in my knowledge that I was able to ask and as my pair knew the answers made things a lot easier to digest.
+1. As this was the first pair programming we have taken part in, it was extremely enjoyable as there were some gaps in my knowledge that I was able to ask and as my pair knew the answers made things a lot easier to digest.
 2. The improvement in understanding setting data ‘in state’ and navigating APIs.
 3. Recognising that console.log() is your best friend.